Paul Senesky: Early life

 Senesky was born and educated in Mahanoy City, Pennsylvania, and was the brother of fellow basketball player George.
 He enlisted in the United States Army after his high school graduation and served in World War II from 1943 to 1946.
 Senesky worked in radio intelligence with the 66th Infantry Division and helped to break German codes.
 He survived the sinking of the SS Léopoldville in 1944.

 Playing career

 Senesky attended Saint Joseph's University (then Saint Joseph's College) and played college basketball for the Hawks from 1947 to 1950.
 He emerged as a star forward for the team and scored 1,471 points in his career.
 Senesky was drafted by the Philadelphia Warriors of the National Basketball Association (NBA), where his brother played, but he turned down a contract to instead attend the Temple University School of Law.
 He paid for his tuition by playing for the Sunbury Mercuries of the Eastern Professional Basketball League (EPBL), where he led the league in scoring with 537 points and was selected to the All-EPBL First Team in 1950–51.
+He won an EPBL championship with the Mercuries in 1951.